neptune-ai/docs/docs/learn-about-neptune/collaborate.rst

 Insert a comment
 ^^^^^^^^^^^^^^^^
 When you hover on any content in the Wiki page, the **Comment** icon appears on the right side.
-Click it to make a comment.
+Click it to make a comment:

     .. image:: ../_static/images/core-concepts/new_wiki_comment.png
         :target: ../_static/images/core-concepts/new_wiki_comment.png